Museum History

 Miracle on Fourth Street

 In 1832, 190 years ago, Joseph Brewster (a hatter by trade, who also speculated in real estate) built a brick and marble row house on Fourth Street in what was then a quiet, exclusive suburb of New York City.
 In 1835, three years later, prosperous merchant Seabury Tredwell purchased the house amnd moved in with his wife, Eliza, their eight children, and four Irish servants.
 They lived in the house for almost 100 years.
-Today, miraculously, that merchant’s house still stands.
+Today, miraculously, the merchant’s house still stands.
 It has been open to the public as a museum since 1936.
 For the complete story, read Museum Historian, Mary L. Knapp’s new book, Miracle on Fourth Street: Saving an Old Merchant’s House.

 1936-1965